Mexican special forces: Army Special Forces

 The Special Forces Brigades are formed by nine SF battalions.
-The First Brigade has the 1st, 2nd and 3rd SF Battalions, the Second Brigade has the 5th, 6th, 7th and 8th Battalions, and the Third Brigade has the 4th and 9th Battalions and a Rapid Intervention Force group.
+The First Brigade has the 1st, 2nd and 3rd SF Battalions.
+The Second Brigade has the 5th, 6th, 7th and 8th Battalions, while the Third Brigade has the 4th Battalions, 9th Battalions and a Rapid Intervention Force group.

-The High Command GAFE is a group with no more than 100 members who are specially trained in counter-terrorist tactics.
+The High Command GAFE is a company sized formation with no more than 150 members who are specially trained in counter-terrorist tactics.
 They receive orders directly from the Secretary of National Defense.

 The Amphibious Special Forces Groups are trained in amphibious warfare.
-They give the army special capabilities on coastlines.
+They give the army special capabilities on coastal and swampland operations.

 Navy Special Forces

 The Navy has a special operations force called Fuerzas Especiales, better known as FES.
 Their specialties are unconventional warfare, assault, counter-terrorism, and special reconnaissance operations.

 There is also another special forces unit called Batallones de Comandos Anfibios.
 These units carry out special tasks for the Amphibious Reaction Forces (Marines).
 They are known to train with their American counterparts: the Navy SEALs, at the Naval Special Warfare Center in Coronado, California.